zachbryant/LikeLego/server/src/loaders/README.md

 Split the startup process into modules.
+All of the initialization and wiring-up should be done here.